alsolera/VideoF2B/docs/source/camera-calibration.rst

     30 pixels from the top and bottom of the original frame.
 It is important to keep this in mind when placing the camera in the field.
 Give yourself some room, especially at the bottom of the frame, to account for the lost pixels.
-VideoF2B will "upsize" calibrated video to the size of the original input video whenever possible, but some of the pixels around the border of the original video will be lost due to calibration.
+VideoF2B will "upsize" calibrated video to the size of the original input video whenever possible, but some pixels around the border of the original video will be lost due to calibration.

 Congratulations, you are ready to record Control Line Stunt videos!
 The next step is :doc:`field setup <field-setup>`.